-27-SEGMENT INFORMATION
+28-SEGMENT INFORMATION

-The Company currently has four reporting segments: the corporate activities of the holding Company, EDAP TMS S.A., the High Intensity Focused Ultrasound division, the Urological Devices and Services division and a reporting segment dedicated to the FDA approval for Ablatherm-HIFU activity.
-Following the Ablatherm FDA clearance received on November 9, 2015, there is no more cost recorded on the FDA segment in 2016 and 2017.
-The following tables set forth the key income statement figures, by segment for fiscal years 2017, 2016 and 2015 and the key balance sheet figures, by segment, for fiscal years 2017, 2016 and 2015.
+The Company currently has two reporting segments: the High Intensity Focused Ultrasound division and the Urological Devices and Services division.
+The following tables set forth the key Statement of Income figures, by segment for fiscal years 2018, 2017 and 2016 and the key balance sheet figures, by segment, for fiscal years 2018, 2017 and 2016.